Kalamgalim/python/README.md

 The NFT aggregator helps users find information about NFTs using Solana's blockchain service (https://solanart.io/).
 In order to get the information, the user must register.

 ## How to use
+1)Open an ip in URL of your browser

+2)Register an account, if you don't have one yet

+3) Login into account

+4)Copy nft address of any nft from solana

+5)Click Find

+6) Enjoy your metadata

 ![image](https://user-images.githubusercontent.com/97554402/199928696-d2ba6430-3816-495c-b3df-400870448e85.png)
 This website is run using VisualStudio.